 Schroder Real Estate Investment Trust

-Schroder Real Estate Investment Trust Limited was established in 2004 with the objective of providing shareholders with an attractive level of income, together with the potential for capital growth, from a diversified portfolio of UK commercial real estate.
+Schroder Real Estate Investment Trust Limited (SREIT) was established in 2004 and aims to provide shareholders with an attractive level of income together with the potential for income and capital growth through investing in UK commercial real estate.

-The Company has been co–managed since launch by Nick Montgomery, Head of UK Real Estate Investment, and Duncan Owen, Global Head of Real Estate who have a combined investment experience of more than 45 years.
+SREIT has been managed since launch by Duncan Owen, Global Head of Real Estate and Nick Montgomery, Head of UK Real Estate Investment, who have a combined investment experience of more than 45 years.

 On 1 May 2015, SREIT converted to a Real Estate Investment Trust ('REIT') in order to benefit from the various tax advantages offered by the UK REIT regime.

 |Performance||Q2 2015 - Q2 2016||Q2 2014 - Q2 2015||Q2 2013 - Q2 2014||Q2 2012 - Q2 2013||Q2 2011 - Q2 2012|

 |MSCI Quarterly Version of Balanced Monthly Index Funds||9.1||15.7||15.8||3.1||4.1|